e-paintings by Linda L Rigsbee

 Cat carved from soap, sculped rhino and goat

 Linda has given away so many of her sketches that she has lost count.
 Many of them were given to fellow students in grade and high school.
 One of her books was on hold for years while she figured out how to get photos.
-"The Udderly Versitile Goat" is now scheduled to be produced in 2013 with sketches she has made.
+"The Udderly Versitile Goat" is now in production with sketches she has made.
 Linda sketches for her grandchildren as well.

 Train carved from nylon bar stock